 In the next section, we share some tips to help you get your shoppable products in front of more viewers.

-Tips for Getting Your Shoppable Posts & Stories in Front of More Viewers
+4 Ways To Get Your Shoppable Posts & Stories In Front Of More People

-Here are some ways to increase the number of people that see your shoppable posts and Stories.
+Below are some tips that will help you boost the number of people who see your shoppable posts and Stories.

-Before you get started, though, create an Instagram marketing strategy that focuses on one marketing goal – so you know exactly what your focus should be.
+Before you get started, create an Instagram marketing strategy that focuses on one goal, so you can focus your campaign efforts on one objective.

 Run contests and giveaways that encourage your followers to share photos of your products to their accounts.

 Or, launch a social cause campaign as IBM did.
-Its website encourages visitors to pledge an aspect of equality in the workplace by sharing a pledge card with its hashtag to social media.
+Its website encourages visitors to pledge an aspect of equality in the workplace by sharing a pledge card and hashtag on social media.

 Then repost the user-generated content to your account page!